 Editorial independence is extremely important and RDODJ does not interfere with editorial decisions.
 Editorial staff or Editors shall not be involved in the processing their own academic work.
-Submissions authored by editorial staff/Editors will be assigned to at least two independent outside reviewers.
+Submissions authored by editorial staff/Editors will be assigned to at least three independent outside reviewers.
 Decisions will be made by other Editorial Board members who do not have conflict of interests with the author.
 Journal staffs are not involved in the processing of their own work submitted to any OAE journals.

 RDODJ require authors to declare any possible financial and/or non-financial conflicts of interest at the end of their manuscript and in the cover letter, as well as confirm this point when submitting their manuscript in the submission system.
 If no conflicts of interest exist, authors need to state "The authors declare no conflicts of interest".
 We also recognize that some authors may be bound by confidentiality agreements, in which cases authors need to sate "The authors declare that they are bound by confidentiality agreements that prevent them from disclosing their competing interests in this work".

 New submissions are initially checked by the Managing Editor from the perspectives of originality, suitability, structure and formatting, conflicts of interest, background of authors, etc. Poorly-prepared manuscripts may be rejected at this stage.
 If your manuscript does not meet one or more of these requirements, we will return it for further revisions.